 Incorporate Influencer Marketing

 Work with influencers who represent your target audience.
-They may be as a YouTuber who reviews your app or an Instagram story demonstration, the important thing is that they earn users’ trust and drive downloads.
+They may be as a YouTuber who reviews your app or a demonstration on Instagram stories.
+The important thing is that they earn users’ trust and drive downloads.

 Example: